-In previous decades, the adage of seeing the big picture was often counterbalanced with a grim realism declaring that everyday realities and difficulties ultimately reduce that picture to an empty ideal or a failed goal.
-Hence, the latter often insists on just survivability via desperate cost reductions (even though there is actually no guarantee that what they are doing is sustainable.
-(In fact, it’s been clearly demonstrated through experience that it’s not.).
+In previous decades, the adage of seeing the big picture was often counterbalanced with a grim realism declaring that everyday realities and difficulties ultimately reduce that picture to empty ideals and failed goals.
+Hence, the latter often insists on just survivability via desperate cost reductions even though there is actually no guarantee that what they are doing is sustainable.
+In fact, it’s been clearly demonstrated through experience that it’s not.

 Unfortunately, as human beings we are limited by the capacity of our own minds.
 And so, rather than stretching them to understand the complete end-to-end supply chain (or even the industry-wide supply chain which we are being asked to do now), we focus on that little piece of the supply chain that we think we can control and have some influence over.

 This means we continually compartmentalise it, into functions, like manufacturing, warehouse, transportation and then further into subfunctions like picking, packing and inventory management.